DATE ANNOUNCED FOR 2015 SUMMER CELEBRATION

-We are privileged to announce that the 2016 Amateur Pianists International Competition will be held March 15 through 19, 2016 at Colorado College in Colorado Springs.
-Events include preliminaries, semi-finals, finals, workshops and a master class with our guest artist.
-Stay tuned for application and enrollment information, and
+The 2016 Amateur Pianists International Competition will be held March 15 through 19, 2016 at Colorado College in Colorado Springs.
+Events include preliminaries, semi-finals, finals, workshops and a master class with our special guest artist.
+The registration application and information will be available on this site.

-Amateur Pianist International – A new member of The Conservatory family of programs
+A new member of the Conservatory family of programs

 In 2014, Amateur Pianist International (API) founder Chuck Cabell and Conservatory Founding CEO Linda Weise announced that API will be operated as a program of The Conservatory, and that the 2014 Annual Celebration of the Amateur Pianist will be held July 18-20, 2014 at Packard Hall on the Colorado College Campus.